-My parents always gave me their blessing to find her.
+My adoptive parents always gave me their blessing to find her.
 I never knew what would be the right thing.
 Deep down, not finding her didn’t sit well, nor did interrupting anyone else’s lives.
 It’s a difficult situation to be in.
 How could I possibly make the right choice when so many others could be affected?
 Ultimately, there wasn’t a “right” answer so I had to do something rather than nothing.
-Doing nothing meant I would remain stuck on this internal loop.
+Doing nothing meant I would remain stranded with this internal loop.

 My search began when I learnt that Ontario adoption records have been open since 2009.
 My original birth certificate and adoption papers would be returned once I filled out the forms and posted them into the government.
-I filled out the forms and forgot all about it.
+Nervously, I filled out the forms and then decided to forget all about it.

 One evening at my Aunt and Uncle’s I headed up the creaky stairs on my way to bed.
 Right before taking the stairs I spotted mail addressed to me on the hallway stand.
 I picked up the envelope assuming it was a bank statement and continued up the stairs.
 I brushed my teeth, threw on my pajamas and jumped into my cosy bed.
-I reached across to the bedside table for the envelope and started opening… and there it was… my original birth certificate right in front of my eyes.
+I reached across to the bedside table for the envelope and started opening… and there it was… my original birth certificate in front of my eyes.
 I felt strange.
 Like I never knew who I was.
 Jittery.
-I could not take my eyes off the piece of paper, scanning every single detail.
+I could not take my eyes off the piece of paper, scanning every single detail, over and over again.
 This was years of over-contemplating in one moment.
 It felt like time stood.
-It also felt like years whooshing straight past me because I could have been a totally different person.
+It also felt like all my years whooshing straight past me because I could have been a totally different person.

 My name is Barbara and always has been.
 This was a relief because I feel it’s easier to take than trying to believe you were somebody else your entire life.
 My birth mother was 23 when I was born and it’s not Lindy but Carol.
 I thought I must of heard wrong all those years ago.
 No father was listed.